White-Oak/arch-setup-for-dummies/guide.md

 8. `mount /dev/sdaY /mnt/boot`
 9. `pacstrap /mnt base base-devel git wget reflector NetworkManager`
   a.
 Go take a cup of tea.
 It takes time.
-10. `genfstab -p /mnt >> /mnt/etc/fstab`
+10. `genfstab -U -p /mnt >> /mnt/etc/fstab`
 11. `arch-chroot /mnt`
   a.
-If promted with sh-4.3 — you are on the right way.
+If promted with a different shell — you are on the right way.
 12. `pacman -S {name}` install more packages to your liking.
   a. `dialog wpa_supplicant` -- for wifi access
   b. `fish` -- this a cool and nice looking shell alternative to bash.
 I recommend it, but it's not POSIX!
-13. `reflector -l 30 -f 30 --number 10 --save /etc/pacman.d/mirrorlist --verbose` if you installed reflector
+13. `reflector -l 30 -f 3 --protocol https --save /etc/pacman.d/mirrorlist --verbose` if you installed reflector
 14. `useradd -m -G wheel -s /usr/bin/fish NAME` or `useradd -m -G wheel NAME` if you haven't installed fish
 15. `passwd`
   a.
 Enter password for root.
 16. `passwd IMYA`
   b.
 Enter password for your user.
-17. `nano /etc/sudoers`
+17. `visudo`
-  a.
-Search and uncomment 2nd line:
+  a. press `G` to go the end of the file, than `i` and navigate using arrows to the following text. delete `# ` frm the 2nd line.
+Then `ESC` and `ZZ`
 ```
 ## Uncomment to allow members of group wheel to execute any command
 # %wheel ALL=(ALL) ALL